tbp.monty.frameworks.environments#

 Reset environment and extract image patch.

 TODO: clean up.
 Do we need this?
-No reset required in this dataloader, maybe indicate this better here.
+No reset is required in this environment

 Returns: